cypress-io/cypress-documentation/content/guides/references/trade-offs.md

 Many of these issues are currently being worked on or are on our [Roadmap](/guides/references/roadmap).

+- Currently, we are working to address each test being bound to a [single origin](#Same-origin), with the use of our experimental [origin command](/api/commands/origin).
 - [Workarounds for the lack of a `cy.hover()` command.](/api/commands/hover)
 - [`cy.tab()` command.](https://github.com/cypress-io/cypress/issues/299)
 - [There is not any native or mobile events support.](https://github.com/cypress-io/cypress/issues/311#issuecomment-339824191)